kohutovic/febus-rules/README.md

 # FEBUS tournament rulebook
+> Regulations for categories: Longsword, Rapier and Dagger
+---
 ## 1. GOALS

 The primary motivation for the tournament organization is a practical test of fencing skills in a controlled, athletic-driven environment.
 The objective of these rules is to limit a fencing match in such a way that fine techniques, functional strategy, tactics and athletic skills would be required to win a duel.
 Furthermore, they are an essential safety measure.